Unionization in the tech sector: Sweden

 Swedish unions Unionen and Saco signed a collective bargaining agreement with strategy game developer Paradox Interactive that covers all 200 of Paradox's workers in Sweden.

 Switzerland

-The Swiss union syndicom covers the IT sector and is part of UNI Global Union.
+The Swiss union syndicom covers the IT sector.
 It is active within Google among other companies.

 In October 2019 employees of Google Switzerland invited syndicom to their office while Google management attempted to shut down their talk.

-In February and March 2023 employees of Google Switzerland supported by syndicom walked out to protest layoffs.
+In February and March 2023, employees of Google Switzerland supported by syndicom walked out to protest layoffs.

 United Kingdom

+Unite the Union (and its predecessor Graphical, Paper and Media Union) represents Information and Technology sector workers.
+Unite has a number of collective agreements with tech companies such as Fujitsu, DXC & Daisy Group.
+In London, a dedicated Unite branch for tech workers has been established.

-The first dedicated union branch for tech workers was launched by members of London chapter of Tech Workers Coalition.
-The branch is called United Tech and Allied Workers and is affiliated with Communication Workers Union.
-In 2018, the British chapter of Game Workers Unite became a legally recognised union with the IWGB for all video game workers.
+In 2020 the first dedicated union branch for tech workers was launched by members of the London chapter of the Tech Workers Coalition.
+The branch, United Tech and Allied Workers, operates as part of the Communication Workers Union.

+In 2018, the British chapter of Game Workers Unite became a legally recognized union with the IWGB for all video game workers.

+In November 2021, Prospect launched a new tech section, which they described as "a new home of tech workers within the union", and which has played a role in challenging treatment of staff at Twitter after Elon Musk's takeover.